UCLALibrary/research-tips/_tutorials/2017-01-31-review-articles.markdown

     - Searching as Strategic Exploration
 # UCLA Library Core Competencies
 core-competencies:
-    - Investigate diverse sources and perspectives.
+    - Investigate diverse sources and perspectives
-    - Gather and organize information and data.
+    - Gather and organize information and data
-    - Evaluate and synthesize information and data.
+    - Evaluate and synthesize information and data
 tags:
 - review articles
 - search